ibm-cloud-docs/Cloudant/local/configure.md

    b.
 Revisit the front-end IP address.

 12. Reconnect the highest priority load balancer.
-13. Disconnect the lower priority load balancer.
+13. Disconnect the lowest priority load balancer.
 14. Recheck that you can access the front-end IP address successfully by going to the IP address in a browser.

 ## Database-level security